RLAIF-SPA: Structured AI Feedback for Semantic-Prosodic Alignment in Speech Synthesis: Experimental Methodology

-\textbf{Experimental Setup.} Our backbone LLM is based on the MiniCPM-O 2.6\footnote{https://huggingface.co/openbmb/MiniCPM-o-2\_6} framework.
-It employs a Whisper-Medium-300M encoder as the speech tokenizer to generate latent representations, Qwen2.5-7B-Instruct as the core LLM, and a Chat-TTS vocoder as the speech detokenizer.
-We fine-tune the model using GRPO with our AI Feedback mechanism to enhance emotional expressiveness.
-The reward signal is computed automatically: Whisper-Large-v3\footnote{https://github.com/openai/whisper} calculates the WER for intelligibility, while Qwen2-Audio\footnote{https://github.com/QwenLM/Qwen2-Audio} assesses alignment with our four prosodic-emotional labels.
-The weights for the WER penalty and label reward are set to $\alpha_1=0.3$ and $\alpha_2=0.7$, with uniform weights ($w_k$) applied across all label dimensions.
-To ensure consistency, all components are initialized from their pre-trained MiniCPM-O 2.6 checkpoints.
-The model is trained for 7 epochs.
+\textbf{Implementation Details.} RLAIF-SPA is built upon the MiniCPM-O 2.6 model.
+During GRPO training, the reward signal is computed automatically: Whisper-Large-v3 is used to compute WER for accuracy assessment, while Qwen2-Audio evaluates alignment with the four prosodic-emotional labels.
+The corresponding weights are set to $\alpha_1=0.3$ for the WER penalty and $\alpha_2=0.7$ for the label-based reward, with uniform weights ($w_k$) applied across all label dimensions.
+All components are initialized from pre-trained MiniCPM-O 2.6 checkpoints.
+Training is conducted for 7 epochs using a learning rate of $5 \times 10^{-6}$.